diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 that the behaviour it induces has less dramatic consequences.
 That is, extreme pain should cause an incapacitating shock, but extreme pleasure should not cause a killing spree, even if the pleasure comes from preventing an attack from a human.
-For example, a human attacks the machine, the machine feels pain, the machine avoids the pain by passively neutralising the attack from the human, and thus gets a pleasurable emotion from avoiding futher pain.
+For example, a human attacks the machine, the machine feels pain, the machine avoids the pain by passively neutralising the attack from the human, and thus gets a pleasurable emotion for stopping the pain.
 But then it shouldn't proceed further to destroy the human.
 Pleasure should be a long-term modulator used to better fit the machines main purposes (for example, the machine succeeds at something it was tasked to do, then it feels the pleasurable emotion).